 14) Baby is less fussy

-There are things other than crying that can mean your baby is feeling fussy.
-She might appear restless, noisy, seem to fidget a lot, or just seem generally malcontent.
-However, these behaviors can practically disappear when a baby is receiving attention.
+There are things apart from crying that can mean your baby is feeling fussy.
+She might appear restless, noisy, fidget a lot, or just seem generally discontent.
+However, these behaviors practically disappear when a baby is receiving attention.

 Key study/paper:Hewlett BS et al. (1998).
 “Culture and early infancy among central African foragers and farmers.”
 Developmental Psychology, 34(4):653-61.